Gresham House Asset Management Ltd Best Execution Annual Report 2019 (Article 65(6))

 |Proportion of volume traded as a percentage of total in that class||Proportion of orders executed as a percentage of total in that class||Percentage of passive orders||Percentage of aggressive orders||Percentage of directed orders|

-We added 4 brokers in 2018 in order to ensure we consistently obtain best execution.
+We added one broker in 2019 in order to ensure we can consistently obtain best execution.